 Former Lebanese Prime Minister Fouad Siniora has condemned the actions taken by Israel, stating that it is unacceptable for them to support settlers during incursions.
 He believes that Arab and international pressure must be applied to Tel Aviv to prevent escalation in the region.
 Siniora adds that using Lebanon as a platform for launching missiles and sending messages is something that the Lebanese people reject.

-International conflicts professor Ibrahim Freihat notes that the current escalation goes beyond just tensions between Israel and Hamas, with increased bombings in Syria and concerns about Iran’s nuclear activity also contributing to the instability.
+International conflicts professor Ibrahim Freihat notes that the current escalation goes beyond just tensions between Israel and Hamas, with increased bombings in Syria and concerns regarding Iran’s nuclear activity also contributing to the instability.
 All of these factors are interconnected and must be considered in any efforts to stabilize the region.

 In view of the tension in the region and the mutual bombardment between Israel on the one hand and Lebanon, the Gaza Strip and Syria on the other, it seems that the region is on a hot plate.